 Due to the desorption phenomena of gaseous species from the internal surfaces, the vacuum inside such a electronic devices, after bonding encapsulation, tends to degrade.
 Post process vacuum quality control and reliability for hermetic bonding is extremely important for overall device reliability and process yield.
 In this course we analyze the main factors that are critical in the vacuum design of hermetically sealed devices.

 Comparisons evaluation of wafer level bonding techniques, gas sources, outgassing profiles of different materials used in MEMS as well as getter solutions are presented and discussed.
-We introduce a novel calculation model for vacuum sealed MEMS lifetime prediction.
-New analytical method based on single die MEMS residual gas analyses (RGA) is presented.
+We introduce a novel calculation model for vacuum sealed device lifetime prediction.
+New analytical method based on single die residual gas analyses (RGA) is presented.

 The course is structured to be supportive to packaging engineers, MEMS bonding process engineers and generally to R&D personals that work in electronics devices design activities.

 • Why hermetic vacuum packaging is required for electronic devices